Zackptg5/Aria2-Android/README.md

 Compiles aria2 (and dependencies ) for Android

-Dynamic linking (default) has libssh2 for sftp protocol support, static doesn't due to it not cross compiling with static link

 Note that it looks for /system/etc/security/ca-certificates.crt so you'll need to grab you're own for https support

 ## Issues

-Static linked doens't resolve url names - you'll have to use direct ip address of the server or use dynamic linked (dynamic linked requires libssh2.so and libz.so.1 in lib or lib64 depending on architecture)
+Static linked doens't resolve url names - use "--async-dns" flag Like with curl, static link binary must be run as root or dns won't resolve on android Q+

 ## Prerequisites